We are proud to present our 4th Annual 2026 Dakota Lakota Summer Institute (DLSI)!

 COURSES

-All courses are three weeks in length.
+All courses are two weeks in length.
 Most SILI students take two courses per week (one in the morning and the other in the afternoon), but some take just one.
 See below to explore this year’s offering.
-Please note that some courses have prerequisites.
 Please Check the course description to check your eligibility for that course.

 IND 101 Indigenous Language I – Dakota / Lakota Focus